Lionel Messi exits Inter Miami match with apparent hamstring injury

 FORT LAUDERDALE, Fla.
 (AP) — Lionel Messi exited Inter Miami's Leagues Cup match against Necaxa on Saturday night after suffering an apparent hamstring injury in the opening minutes.

-Messi was running toward the penalty area between two defenders when he appeared to get tripped in the eighth minute.
+After the match that Inter Miami won in a penalty shootout, coach Javier Mascherano indicated that Messi would undergo testing on Sunday to determine the severity of the injury.

+"He felt discomfort," Mascherano said through an interpreter.
+“We will not be able to know until tomorrow how severe the injury is.
+There's probably something there.
+He was not in pain, but he did feel a pull.”

+Messi was injured around the eighth minute when he fell while being challenged by a pair of defenders near the penalty area.
 He fell to the ground and slammed his fist in frustration before walking toward midfield as play continued.

 Messi has dealt with numerous hamstring injuries throughout his career and has missed time over the past couple of seasons dealing with various leg injuries — the most recent issue was with his left adductor, which sidelined him for a pair of Argentina's World Cup qualifiers earlier this year.